 - Cons – The product works best when you write your manuscript from end to end in the tool rather than try to import it from another processing program, and doesn’t offer the same level of customization in your book’s format as offered by Word or InDesign (once again, this is not necessarily a bad thing as some people can’t handle the awesome power that is font selection).

 In addition to editing, Reedsy includes a free book formatting service.
-All you have to do is copy and paste your manuscript into its online user interface, designate elements of your book like chapter name or section separator, select a book size, and a theme.
+All you have to do is upload your manuscript into its online user interface, designate elements of your book like chapter name or section separator, select a book size, and a theme.
 It also is partnered with Blurb, which is a print on demand service, making it easy to print your book once it has been formatted.

 - Pros – Easy to use with a price that’s hard to beat.
 It even inserts back matter pages for you like your social media links, description (with images) of your other books, and a note about how people can join your mailing list.